Swarland Primary School Curriculum

 Our Healthy Life – Physical Education.
 Personal, Social & Health Education

 Swimming.
-This takes place at Alnwick baths each week in the Spring Term with all children from Reception to Year 6 attending ensuring all children cam swim at least 25m before they leave us.
+This takes place at Alnwick baths each week in the Spring Term with KS2 children attending ensuring all children cam swim at least 25m before they leave us.
 We aim to give the children experience of every aspect of P.E. to enable them to make informed choices about their likes and dislikes.

 PSHE encourages the children to philosphise, make decisions, act out situations, deal with problems, access experts and become experts in managing the wider curriculum.
 We aim to send our children out of this school as confident people, keen to make their own decisions.
 We have developed P4C (Philosophy For Children) to support children with this area.
 It is a fundamental part of our curriculum that mental health and well being and developed alongside the academic subjects.